Is there a lawsuit against Similac and Abbott Laboratories?

 Medical providers reasonably relied on the warnings, instructions and research provided by Abbott Laboratories.
 However, Similac lawsuits allege that the manufacturer ignored and concealed years of strong medical evidence establishing the dangers that cow’s milk-based products pose for premature infants.

-Researchers and medical experts now widely recommend human breast milk be used exclusively for premature infants, since it is associated with a significant decrease in the incidence of NEC.
-However, Abbott Laboratories continues to sell Similac for premature infants, without adequately disclosing this information.
+Although researchers and medical experts now widely recommend human breast milk be used exclusively for premature infants, Abbott Laboratories continues to sell Similac for premature infants, without adequately disclosing this information.

 Is there a recall of Similac formula?

 Yes, a Similac formula recall was issued in February 2022, after it was discovered that certain Similac, Alimentum and EleCare formula manufactured at a Michigan facility was contaminated with bacteria that may cause Salmonella Newport and Cronobacter sakazakii infections, as well as meningitis, sepsis and other life-threatening injuries.

 While the 2022 Similac recall was not issued due to the risk of NEC for premature babies, it appears Abbott knew about the Similac contamination problems for months before recalling the formula.